-That is currently the seventh fastest iron-distance time ever.
-It also created two interesting statistics.
-Firstly, Marino is now joint top of the ‘most Sub-8’s’ list, joining Chris McCormack (and now Sebastian Kienle) on four.
-It was also the first time that any athlete has ever managed the feat twice in one year – in Marino’s case, it was twice in four weeks… impressive.
+That is currently the ninth fastest iron-distance time ever.
+It was also the first time that any athlete had ever managed the feat twice in one year – in Marino’s case, it was twice in four weeks… impressive.

 While Nils Frommhold (GER) and David Dellow (AUS) joined the list at Challenge Roth 2015, the second place of Timo Bracht (GER) in 7:56:31 is his third sub-eight hour performance.